appfast-io/docs/docs/BLOCKS/shopping-cart.md

 title: Shopping Cart
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Shopping Cart is a block that allows you to display a shopping cart on the screen.

 ## Common Properties